lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Step 3.
 Exploring phase curve data products from the DP0.3 catalogs
 ===================================================================

-**Step 3.1.** This section explores the distribution of `G12` slope parameter values as a function of absolute magnitudes `H` for MBAs in `griz` bands.
+**3.1.** This section explores the distribution of `G12` slope parameter values as a function of absolute magnitudes `H` for MBAs in `griz` bands.
 Return to the originally retrieved table in Step 1.2 by clicking the first table tab.
 Remove the ``numObs`` > 2000 condition either by clicking the remove filter icon on the top right or by deleting the condition and hitting the return key.
 Then, open the “Plot Parameters” pop-up window (click on the two-gear icon),